 But be prepared to change it, as it cannot function as a standard movie script, on its plot and characters.
 Your Book Trailer’s role is to carry visually and conceptually the essence of your book, so the viewers will FEEL your book before they even hold it in their hand.

-When I planned my script I thought: Adventure… Fun… Colors… Both adults and kids… About 2 and half minutes… and with all these in mind, I wrote the script.
+When I planned my script I thought: Adventure… Fun… Colors… Both adults and kids… About 2 and a half minutes… and with all these in mind, I wrote the script.

-Before you edit the movie, think how you will connect the scenes visually and conceptually.
+Before you edit the movie, think about how you will connect the scenes visually and conceptually.
 In my Trailer, for instance, the camera moved from the page I was drawing to the same page that the boy was looking at.

 I brought Raphael into the game to videotape, do the sound, and later edit (with me next to him, on the director seat, during the shooting and editing process).

 I thought about using both adults’ and kids’ voice to narrate the movie, hence we recorded several takes of the same lines.